radio-aktywne/gecko/docs/docs/01-Index.md

 title: Index
 ---

-# emirecords app
+# emirecords

-Emission recordings 📼
+Broadcast recordings 📼

 ## 💡 About

-`emirecords` is a service for recording live audio streams.
+`emirecords` is a service for recording live broadcasts.